depose28/depose28/README.md

 ## Beyond code

 By day I manage a crypto investment fund and angel invest in AI infrastructure, robotics, and emerging tech.
-I like building things that solve real problems — especially where AI can do the heavy lifting.

 ---